 If i have to wake up in the morning i usually prepare my clothes the night before. some might need ironing, I’m in no way capable of doing so in the wee hours of the morning, i can barely put foundation and mascara on my face!

 But when i have an afternoon meeting or afternoon classes i pick clothes just as i wake up.
-Sometimes, when i’m really really excited about the thing i’m going to do the next afternoon or when i’m excited about a new clothing piece i put together more ensembles and just pick the one that suits the weather or my mood best the next day.posted almost 2 years ago
+Sometimes, when i’m really really excited about the thing i’m going to do the next afternoon or when i’m excited about a new clothing piece i put together more ensembles and just pick the one that suits the weather or my mood best the next day.posted over 2 years ago